-I.Life operations.
-Insurance contracts that cover risks affecting the insured's existence.
-II.Accidents and health operations.
-Consist of:
+- i.
+Life operations.
+Insurance contracts that cover risks affecting the insured's existence. - ii.
+Accidents and health operations.
+Consist of: - a.

-- a.
 Personal accidents.
-Insurance contracts

-that cover injuries or disabilities affecting the

-insured's personal integrity or health as a

-consequence of an external, violent, sudden

-and accidental event;
+Insurance contracts that cover injuries or disabilities affecting the insured's personal integrity or health as a consequence of an external, violent, sudden, and accidental event; - b.

-- b.
 Medical expenses.
-Insurance contracts that cover medical, hospital and other expenses

-- considered necessary for the recovery of the insured's health, in the event of an accident or disease affecting the insured; - Health.
+Insurance contracts that cover medical, hospital and other expenses considered necessary for the recovery of the insured's health, in the event of an accident or disease affecting the insured; and - c.
+Health.
 Insurance contracts which main purpose is to provide services to prevent and restore the insured's health.

-III.Property and casualty operations.
-Includes the following lines of business:
+- iii.
+Property and casualty operations.
+Includes the following lines of business: - a.

-- a.
 Civil liability and professional risks.
-Insurance contracts that cover indemnity payments that an insured must pay in favour of third parties, as a consequence of losses caused by specific situations; - Maritime and transportation.
-Insurance contracts that cover indemnity payments for damages and losses suffered on cargo, vessels and other maritime assets; - Fire.
+Insurance contracts that cover indemnity payments that an insured must pay in favour of third parties, as a consequence of losses caused by specific situations; - b.
+Maritime and transportation.
+Insurance contracts that cover indemnity payments for damages and losses suffered on cargo, vessels, and other maritime assets; - c.
+Fire.
 Insurance contracts that cover damages and losses caused by fire, explosion, fulmination or related accidents; - d.
 Agriculture and animal.
 Insurance contracts that cover damages and losses suffered by the insured due to the partial or total loss of expected profits from land or by death, loss or damages of animals; - e.
 Automobiles.
-Insurance contracts that cover damages and losses caused as a consequence of the use of automobiles: - f.
+Insurance contracts that cover damages and losses caused as a consequence of the use of automobiles; - f.
 Credit insurance.
 Insurance contracts that cover the insured's losses suffered by total or partial insolvency of commercial loan debtors; - g.
 Surety insurance.
 Insurance contracts that cover damages caused as a consequence of the breach of obligations under an agreement entered into with the insured/beneficiary.
-This insurance does not include coverage of financial obligations of any type; - Mortgage insurance.
+This insurance does not include coverage of financial obligations of any type; - h.
+Mortgage insurance.
 Insurance contracts that cover damages caused by breach of a mortgage loan debtor; - i.
 Financial guaranty insurance.
-Insurance contracts that cover damages caused by breach of issuers of securities;
+Insurance contracts that cover damages caused by breach of issuers of securities; - j.
+Earthquake and other catastrophic risks.
+Insurance contracts that cover damages and losses caused to individuals or property as a consequence of a non-predictable and severe event that upon its occurrence aggregate claims for the insurance company; and - k.

-- j.
 Miscellaneous.
-Insurance contracts that cover damages and losses suffered by individuals or in property, caused by any other risk not contemplated in other lines of business: - k.
-Earthquake and other catastrophic risks.
-Insurance contracts that cover damages and losses caused to individuals or property as a consequence of a non-predictable and severe event that upon its occurrence aggregate claims for the insurance company.
+Insurance contracts that cover damages and losses suffered by individuals or in property, caused by any other risk not contemplated in other lines of business.